 Why do people take resveratrol?

 Researchers have long believed that substances in red wine might have health benefits.
-Drinking red wine is associated with a lower risk of heart disease and some cancers.
+Drinking red wine in moderation may be associated with a lower risk of heart disease.
 Beginning in the 1990s, experts began to focus on resveratrol, an antioxidant compound in red wine.
 Since then, some animal and lab studies have shown that resveratrol has promising antiviral, anti-inflammatory, and anticancer effects.

 However, resveratrol supplements have not been well studied in people.
 We don't really know what benefits and risks they might have.
 We also don't know if resveratrol is necessarily more important than some of the other natural substances in wine.